thsant/3dmcap/README.md

 ## Building 3-Demeter Capture

-For users that prefer build the entire system in their own hosts, this is the detailed building process.
+For users that prefer build the entire system in their own hosts, this section describes the detailed building process.
 We assume `/usr/local` as the install directory.

 ```